-There has been a lot of discussion / argument about the management and sale of state owned assets over the last six months (see bowalleyroad).
+There has been a lot of discussion / argument about the management and sale of state-owned assets over the last six months (see bowalleyroad).
 And over the last month the management of one of these assets, KiwiRail, has been subject to questions in Parliament.
 These questions have been triggered by a fungus, more specifically fungal decay in timber sleepers.

 Of the six million sleepers in use in the New Zealand rail network of which 7000 (0.12%) are showing some degree of decay.
-These sleepers where obtained from Peru and initially the fungal decay was attributed to Schizophyllum commune.
+These sleepers were obtained from Peru and initially the fungal decay was attributed to Schizophyllum commune.
 I have blogged about this species before.
 It is a common fungus on wood in New Zealand and was frequently intercepted at the ports on pallets, packing cases and dunnage.
-Sleepers are expected to an Australian standard requiring that they last at least 15 years.
+Sleepers are expected to meet an Australian standard requiring that they last at least 15 years.
 It is thought that new sleepers already had significant but not visible decay.

-Since the mid 1990s wood has been considered as a possible pathway for pest insects and fungal pathogens to spread around the world.
+Since the mid-1990s wood has been considered as a possible pathway for pest insects and fungal pathogens to spread around the world.
 This has resulted in countries imposing standards for the treatment of wood either chemically or by heating before it is allowed entry.
-For instances the Ministry for Primary Production has issued a standard for the treatment of poles, piles, rounds, and sleepers.
-For instance new or unused wood items can be fumigated with methyl bromide at 80 g/m2 more than 24 continuous hours at 10°C or heated for 4 hours at a minimum continuous core temperature of 70°C. It can only be assumed that the treatment of these sleepers was not done correctly.
+For instances, the Ministry for Primary Production has issued a standard for the treatment of poles, piles, rounds, and sleepers.
+For instance, new or unused wood items can be fumigated with methyl bromide at 80 g/m2 more than 24 continuous hours at 10°C or heated for 4 hours at a minimum continuous core temperature of 70°C. It can only be assumed that the treatment of these sleepers was not done correctly.

 In itself Schizophyllum commune is not of concern to New Zealand however further testing of the sleepers has shown the presence of two other species not known to occur in New Zealand.
 Which species has not been said?